gramaziokohler/compas_fab_preworkshop/README.md

 The steps to run this kind of system are:

-* Sign in to your Github account and Download the MoveIt file [`docker-compose.yml`](https://github.com/gramaziokohler/compas_fab_preworkshop/blob/master/ros_systems/moveit/docker-compose.yml) to your disk (or clone this repository)
+* Download a `docker compose` file to your disk
-* Open a Anaconda Prompt, change to the folder where the file resides and run:
+* Open an Anaconda Prompt, change to the folder where the file resides and run:

         docker-compose up -d

 * That's it!
-ROS will start up, including `MoveIt!`'s graphical interface and multiple other ROS nodes that take care of various tasks.
+ROS will start up, including all of its multiple ROS nodes that take care of various tasks.

+For more details, check [the documentation](http://localhost:7800/backends/ros.html#entire-ros-systems-1).

 #### Notes